nicolabs/nicolabs.net/README.md

 - advertise unstable articles in indexes (`index.html`, `tags.html`)
 - remove drafts from the default feed

+Drafts don't appear in the RSS feed, as this would trigger false updates until the article is ready for release (the publication date would change all the time).
+The current workaround is to put those articles in a *preposts* collection until ready.

 ## Fullscreen pictures & PlantUML diagrams